solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 queried via tools like the Solana Explorer, ensuring that your contact and security details are available to anyone looking to report potential issues.

-## Best Practices
+## Best practices

-Use Links: For information likely to change (e.g., contact details), it's recommended to link to a web page rather than hard-coding them into the contract.
+- Use Links: For information likely to change (e.g., contact details), it's recommended to link to a web page rather than hard-coding them into the contract.
 This avoids the need for frequent program upgrades.

-Verification:
-Before deploying, verify the format and content using the query-security-txt tool, which can validate both on-chain programs and local binaries:
+- Verification: Before deploying, verify the format and content using the query-security-txt tool, which can validate both onchain programs and local
+  binaries:

 ```bash
 query-security-txt target/bpfel-unknown-unknown/release/my_contract.so